Amended by the Green Party of Kansas City, Missouri General Membership at its monthly membership meeting held in Kansas City, MO on September 5, 2019.

 iii.
 Maintain an up-to-date database of local and state media contacts;

-The Communications and Outreach Officer is encouraged to share these duties with a Media Coordinator, Recruitment Coordinator, Fundraising Coordinator, Spokesperson(s), and other members of the Communications and Outreach Committee.
+The Outreach Officer is encouraged to share these duties with a Media Coordinator, Recruitment Coordinator, Fundraising Coordinator, Spokesperson(s), and other members of the Outreach Committee.

 5.3 Creation of Committees